-My first yoga class was in 2002.
-I was living in London and worked for a knitwear design company.
-My role as senior production merchandiser & product developer was full-on.
+I went to my first yoga class 2002.
+I was living in London at the time, working for a knitwear design company at the time.
+My role as a product developer was full-on.
 I lead a team of merchandisers and managed several (twelve at one stage!) key accounts.
 I worked long hours, it was non-stop & the pressure was constant.
-I was more stressed than I realised & prone to bouts of depression.
-In an effort to stay fit, mentally & physically, I went to the gym a couple of times a week.
+I was more stressed than I realised & prone to bouts of illness & low mood.
+In an effort to stay fit, I went to the gym a couple of times a week.
 It wasn’t my favourite thing to do but after sitting at a desk for most of the day I had to do something!
-The gym was a two-minute walk from London Bridge tube & from there it was a ten-minute walk home.
+The gym was two minutes from London Bridge tube & only a ten-minute walk home.
 The location was key, knowing how good I was at making excuses not to go, I made it as painless as possible to get there.

 An assault on the senses.